 Here’s our list of the top 15 best chorus, flanger, and phaser pedals to add intrigue to your guitar tone:

 As with reverb, and to a lesser extent, delay, chorus can be found in some form on virtually all professionally recorded albums.
-The effect creates a thick sound that gives any track a sense of lushness, emulating its namesake as though multiple singers are performing at once.
+The effect creates a thick sound that gives any track a sense of lushness.
+Chorus effects seek to emulate that certain thickening of sound that happens when multiple singers, with their imperfect pitch and timing, all perform together.
+It’s particularly effective for creating a big, slightly moving guitar tone.
 Chorus works by splitting the dry signal and sending one half through a short delay, generally between 20 and 50 milliseconds, which is modulated by a low-frequency oscillator.
 The LFO smoothly changes the delay time from shortest to longest, which in turn shifts the pitch.
 When the two are recombined in the output, you get the distinct doubled sound with a sense of movement and organic variation.

 1. MXR M134 Stereo Chorus

 To get the most dramatic effect out of your chorus pedal, you’ll want to run a stereo rig, which is usually accomplished with two amplifiers or with a direct out to the house mixer.
 In stereo configurations, the two channels are modulated opposite one another — when the right channel is on the longest delay, the left channel is on the shortest.
 They share one LFO, set backwards from one another, which means they move simultaneously.
 This creates a wider field for the chorusing effect.